masonbiamonte/transcripts_from_youtube_videos/read_me.md

 # Italian Language Transcript Generator from YouTube Video URLs *(Generatore automatico di trascrizioni in lingua italiana dagli URL dei video di YouTube)*

-This project streamlines the process of downloading and saving Italian language transcripts, along with their English translations, using the[YouTubeTranscriptApi](https://pypi.org/project/youtube-transcript-api/) in `.docx` format.
+This project streamlines the process of downloading and saving Italian language transcripts, along with their English translations, using the [YouTubeTranscriptApi](https://pypi.org/project/youtube-transcript-api/) in `.docx` format.
 No major conceptual contributions were made in the writing of this code (as of the June 19, 2021 version @ 6:07 PM CDT).
 That is, this code implements the API, cleans up the text data and saves it Word documents.
 The idea behind the project is to create a tool for language learners.

 ## Installation